stackbit-projects/token-data-928b7/content/pages/index.md

   - type: grid_section
     align: center
     grid_items:
-      - title: Right When You Need It
+      - title: ¿Qué es un Token?
         title_align: left
         content: >-
           See all of your appointments, work meetings and life events in one